 - Keep a chronological summary of the events happening to you.
-This includes, but is not limited to, sightings and locations where the stalking takes place, e-mails, social networking site postings, and call logs if the stalking or harassment is made by phone. - Inform Campus Police IMMEDIATELY of the incidents you are experiencing or if the stalking occurs offcampus report the incidents to local law enforcement.
-Give notice to the Office of Title IX and Clery Compliance. - If the stalker is a person you have had a prior relationship with and he or she pleads with you to drop the charges against them if any are made on them, DO NOT GIVE IN TO THEIR PLEAS!
+This includes, but is not limited to, sightings and locations where the stalking takes place, e-mails, screens shots of social networking site postings, and call logs if the stalking or harassment is made by phone. - Inform Campus Police IMMEDIATELY of the incidents you are experiencing or, if the stalking occurs offcampus, report the incidents to local law enforcement.
+Give notice to the Office of Title IX and Clery Compliance. - If the stalker is a person, you have had a prior relationship with and he or she pleads with you to drop the charges against them, if any are made on them, DO NOT GIVE IN TO THEIR PLEAS!
 You are only allowing him or her to exert more influence and fear over you. - There are two ways to initially deal with stalkers: either by the victim addressing them directly to stop or by having the Office of Title IX and Clery Compliance and/or Police and Public Safety (or other law enforcement agency) act as a representative for you.
 As a measure of added protection for your personal safety, allow these groups to act on your behalf to tell the offender the actions he or she are committing are unwanted and unlawful.
 By the victim making direct contact with the stalker, this may add to the courage of the stalker and empower the stalker.
-It also places the victim in a potentially dangerous situation with the stalker, which could result in physical injury or worse. - If the stalking is reported to law enforcement at the first known onset of the unwanted actions of the offender, insist on a report of the incident to be made to initiate a "paper trail" for further action. - You may have other avenues of pursuit to initiate against the stalker to keep you safe.
+It also places the victim in a potentially dangerous situation with the stalker, which could result in physical injury or worse. - Work with Campus Police and the Office of Title IX and Clery Compliance to create a safety plan. - If the stalking is reported to law enforcement at the first known onset of the unwanted actions of the offender, insist on a report of the incident to be made to initiate a "paper trail" for further action. - You may have other avenues of pursuit to initiate against the stalker to keep you safe.
 Consult with a law enforcement officer to determine these approaches.